gavdraper/gavdraper.github.io/_posts/2017-08-02-filtered_unique_constraint.md

 ALTER TABLE dbo.Users ADD CONSTRAINT uq_username UNIQUE(Username)
 {% endhighlight %}

 This will fail as multiple deleted users can have the same username in our system.
-To make a constraint that only constrains a subset of data we need to user a filtered index and make that unique, in the example above that looks like this
+To make a constraint that only constrains a subset of data we need to use a filtered index and make that unique, in the example above that looks like this

 {% highlight sql %}
 CREATE UNIQUE INDEX ndx_non_deleted_username ON dbo.Users(username) WHERE Deleted = 0